Effective counting of simple closed geodesics on hyperbolic surfaces: A counting function

-Alternatively, the sum is taken over connected components of $a_t\supp(\psi^{\unst})\cap \supp(\phi^{\rm cs})$; this point will be made more explicit in the course of the proof --- see also Lemma~\ref{lem:wel-def-mod-stab} below and recall that $\mlhoro$ and $W^{\rm cs}$ are complimentary foliations.
+Alternatively, the sum is taken over connected components of $a_t\supp(\psi^{\unst})\cap \supp(\phi^{\rm cs})$ (indeed the subscript ${\rm nc}$ stands for the number of connected components); this point will be made more explicit later in this section, see e.g.\ Lemma~\ref{lem:wel-def-mod-stab} below and recall that $\mlhoro$ and $W^{\rm cs}$ are complementary foliations.

-The function $\ncc$ may be thought of as a bisector counting function --- one studies the asymptotic behavior of the number of translates of a piece of $\mlhoro$ by $\MC$ which intersect a cone in the Teichm\"{u}ller space.
+The function $\ncc$ may be thought of as a bisector counting function where one studies the asymptotic behavior of the number of translates of a piece of $\mlhoro$ by $\MC$ which intersect a cone in the Teichm\"{u}ller space.

 The following proposition is the main result of this section and provides an asymptotic behavior for $\ncc$.
 This proposition plays a prime role in the proof of Theorem~\ref{thm:main-MLS} in \S\ref{sec:int-pts}.